GNOME/libadwaita/HACKING.md

 Comment style
 -------------
-In comments use full sentences and proper capitalization, punctation.
+In comments use full sentences with proper capitalization and punctuation.

 *Good*: